1. Introduction to

 To

-verify all packages that is installed or not, -q is used for query and -a or --all is used for all packages.
+verify all packages that is installed or not, -q is used for query and -a or --all is used for all packages, as shown in the screenshot.
 Command is

 #sudo